-Schedule an appointment with the veterinarian for a check-up prior to moving.

-- 2 Obtain a copy of your pet's medical history along with rabies certifications that state when and where your pet was vaccinated. - 3

-Make sure the supply of current medications will last until a veterinarian in your new location can be found to provide refills.

-4 Proper identification is essential.
+- Schedule an appointment with the veterinarian for a check-up prior to moving. - Obtain a copy of your pet's medical history along with rabies certifications that state when and where your pet was vaccinated. - Make sure the supply of current medications will last until a veterinarian in your new location can be found to provide refills. - Proper identification is essential.
 Be certain that any required license tags are secured properly and the contact information is current.

-- 5 Pets can become anxious with the increase of activity prior to a move.
-To eliminate the threat of them misbehaving or running off, consider boarding your pet during the most hectic of moving days. - 6 If you are moving your pet by car, be sure to take a favorite toy or two, a leash for when stops are made, and plenty of water to keep your pet hydrated. - 7 Requirements for the movement of pets across state lines are set by each individual state.
-Contact the State Veterinarian in your new location to obtain the most current information. - 8

-Long-distance moves may require an overnight stay.
-People and pet-friendly accommodations can be found by searching a number of internet sites.

-Once you and your pet have arrived in your new location, allow sufficient time for the new neighborhood adjustment to be made.
-It could take a few days or a few weeks for your pet to adapt to their new surroundings.

-Carry a current photograph of your pet.
-If your pet is lost during the move, a photograph 10 will make it much easier to search effectively.
+- If you are moving your pet by car, be sure to take a favorite toy or two, a leash for when stops are made, and plenty of water to keep your pet hydrated. - Requirements for the movement of pets across state lines are set by each individual state.
+Contact the State Veterinarian in your new location to obtain the most current information. - Long-distance moves may require an overnight stay.
+People and pet-friendly accommodations can be found by searching a number of internet sites. - Once you and your pet have arrived in your new location, allow sufficient time for the new neighborhood adjustment to be made.
+It could take a few days or a few weeks for your pet to adapt to their new surroundings. - Carry a current photograph of your pet.
+If your pet is lost during the move, a photograph will make it much easier to search effectively.